9 Tips for Writing an Essay About Yourself

 Don’t be afraid to let your strengths, challenges, and personal stories shine through in your essay!
 Scholarship and admissions committees love to see that you’re self-aware how you can improve as a person, or how you’ve grown because of your experiences.
 Honest writing can help tell the best stories (in this case, YOUR story).

 4. Use Personal Examples

-Since this essay is all about you, you should make it as specific as possible!
-Avoid using generalizations (e.g. I’m really good at music) and, instead, go for more personalized statements (e.g. My fourth-grade teacher really inspired me to pursue my interest in the clarinet).
-Your own personal examples are what will make you still out in the end.
+Since this essay is all about you, you should make your answer as specific as possible!
+Avoid using generalizations (e.g., “I’m really good at music).
+Instead, go for more personalized statements (e.g., “My fourth-grade teacher Ms. Matay really inspired me to pursue my interest in the clarinet”).
+Your personal examples are what will help your scholarship essay stand out among the thousands of applicants..

 5. Write in the First Person

-8. Proofread and Edit!
+9. Proofread and Edit!